Xinming-Dai/ZIgamma_confidence_intervals/README.md

 # ZIgamma_confidence_intervals

-This repository contains simulation functions, simulation results, plots for the paper—Confidence Intervals for Coefficients of Variance of Zero-inflated Gamma Distribution (Xinming Dai).
+This repository contains simulation functions, simulation results, and plots for the paper—Confidence Intervals for Coefficients of Variance of Zero-inflated Gamma Distribution (Xinming Dai).

 ## Abstract